Jump to:

 Patients often require assistance to return home.
 Medical and equipment costs are frequently the major barrier to successful home discharge.
 Health insurance coverage varies.
 Fortunately, there are means of decreasing costs, such as using recycled wheelchairs and adaptive equipment.

 Medical assistance needs are another barrier for home discharge.
-If the patient requires palliative care or hospice service, home nursing is often provided to handle the patient’s medical needs; therefore, the family can focus on spending quality time with the patient.
-Although home nursing is usually available, the cost or frequency that it is provided may not meet the needs of individual patients and families.
+If the patient requires palliative care or hospice service, home nursing is often provided to handle the patient’s medical needs; this way, the family can focus on spending quality time with the patient.
+Although home nursing is usually available, its cost or the frequency that it is provided may not meet the needs of individual patients and families.

 When the amount of assistance required cannot be met by what can be provided at home, sometimes a stay at a skilled nursing facility is needed.
-However, this is often contrary to the patient’s and family’s wish to be at home.
-A short course of acute inpatient rehabilitation can sometimes address some of the medical issues, enhance independence of the patient, improve quality of life, and provide family education to facilitate the patient’s return home.
+When appropriate, a short course of acute inpatient rehabilitation can address some of the medical issues, enhance independence of the patient, improve quality of life, and provide family education to facilitate the patient’s return home.

 Patients may require accommodations to return to work.
 Other patients may require job skills training to obtain new work that they are able to perform.
 Vocational therapists can facilitate this process.